-Age of Exhibitors: Exhibitors must be 8 years old as of September 1, 2019 A mandatory meeting for all steer exhibitors will be October 12, 2019 at the Ed and Myrtle Lou Swindel Ag Complex at Warner University in Lake Wales, to review rules and questions concerning the commercial heifer show.
+Age of Exhibitors: Exhibitors must be 8 years old as of September 1, 2020. xOptional educational field day will be held on September 19, 2020 at 9:00am.
+The field day will be held at the Ed and Myrtle Lou Swindel Ag Complex at Warner University in Lake Wales.